 The situation in Egypt is gripping.
 I’m all for healthy protest, and I’m happy the Egyptian people have used their voices to create a change in leadership.
 What really has my attention with regard to the foment in Egypt is the photojournalism coming out of there.
 Photojournalism is an art form that I don’t think gets enough respect.
-With the advent of digital cameras and now the iPhone being used as a legitimate (from most sane people’s perspectives) tool, I think our future will be rife with an abundance stunning, horrifying, heartbreaking, and beautiful images from around the world.
+With the advent of digital cameras and now the iPhone being used as a legitimate tool, I think our future will be rife with an abundance of stunning, horrifying, heartbreaking, and beautiful images from around the world.

 I think if I could be anywhere in the world right now, I’d choose to be in Afghanistan with an iPhone loaded with camera apps.
 One of my favorite photographers, Damon Winter, works for the New York Times and has made some incredible photos in Afghanistan.
 There was a great post on the Times’ Lens blog this week about Mr. Winter’s work and the iPhone.
 When I was first learning about photography I railed against toying with photos after they were shot, whether in the dark room or on the computer.
 I have come to see that as a narrow viewpoint and have fully embraced any technology that will allow an artist rapid, meaningful communication and the realization of his or her vision.